 NRCS staff provided oversight for the contract agreements, assisted partners in evaluating the effectiveness of the practices applied and encouraged landowners to implement additional conservation activities that would result in a holistic resource management system addressing all resource concerns.

 Laura Ward Good

 University of Wisconsin-Madison

-How is the Soil Science Department at the University of Wisconsin-Madison contributing its science expertise to this project?
+How did the Soil Science Department at the University of Wisconsin-Madison contribute its science expertise to this project?

-Laura Ward Good: This project is testing whether we can identify and change management on the fields contributing the most phosphorus and sediment to the stream and, consequently, get real improvements in stream water quality.
-The assessment we are using to rank fields by their runoff phosphorus contributions is called the Wisconsin Phosphorus (P) Index and it, along with field erosion rates, is calculated in a software program called SNAP-Plus.
+Laura Ward Good: This project tested whether we could identify and change management on the fields contributing the most phosphorus and sediment to the stream and, consequently, get real improvements in stream water quality.
+The assessment we used to rank fields by their runoff phosphorus contributions is called the Wisconsin Phosphorus (P) Index and it, along with field erosion rates, is calculated in a software program called SNAP-Plus.
 The P Index and SNAP-Plus were developed by the UW-Madison Soil Science Department.
-In this project, we are using the P Index both for targeting high contributing fields and for assessing the effects of management changes on runoff phosphorus losses.
-Working with our project partners in the Biological Systems Engineering Department and at the U.S. Geological Survey, we are trying to develop easy-to-use assessment models for determining how reductions in phosphorus and sediment leaving fields will affect watershed outputs.
-These models will help determine how much and what types of management changes need to take place at the field scale to achieve watershed water quality goals.
+In this project, we used the P Index both for targeting high contributing fields and for assessing the effects of management changes on runoff phosphorus losses.
+Working with our project partners in the Biological Systems Engineering Department and at the U.S. Geological Survey, we developed easy-to-use assessment models for determining how reductions in phosphorus and sediment leaving fields would affect watershed outputs.
+These models helped determine how much and what types of management changes needed to take place at the field scale to achieve watershed water quality goals.